Overview of Kentucky Taxes

 Kentucky Property Tax

 Property taxes in Kentucky are some of the lowest in the country.
-Typical homeowners pay just a 0.80% effective property tax rate (annual taxes as a percentage of home value).
+On average, homeowners pay just 0.86% effective property tax rates (annual taxes as a percentage of home value).
+That’s the 21st lowest rate in the country.
 Depending on where you live, however, that rate could be significantly higher or lower.
-County rates range between 1.20% in Campbell County and 0.51% in Carter County.
+County rates range between 1.18% (in Campbell County) and 0.54% (in Carter County).

 If these lower property taxes have you eager to move to Kentucky, check out our mortgage guide to learn all the essentials for getting a mortgage in the Bluegrass State.